 About Me

-I’m trained as a Birth & Postpartum Doula through the National Black Doulas Association and I’m a certified breastfeeding specialist (CBS) through Lactation Education Resources.
+I’m trained as a birth & postpartum doula through the National Black Doulas Association and I’m a certified breastfeeding specialist (CBS) through Lactation Education Resources.

 Our healthcare system can be so daunting!
 Especially in reproductive care - and especially for those of us who hold identities such as Black, Indigenous, LGBTQ, immigrant, etc. So much of our medical system and the perinatal period can feel unknown until you are in the throes of it and are expected to just trust the system.
-Our bodies and the ways we are cared for should not be a mystery.

 I look forward to chatting with you!